Hunor Szőcs

-Hunor Szőcs (born 24 March 1992 in Târgu Mureș) is a Romanian professional table tennis player who plays for the German club Werder Bremen.
+Hunor János Szőcs (born 24 March 1992 in Târgu Mureș) is a Romanian professional table tennis player.

-He started playing Table Tennis in Târgu-Mureș, until he was 14 years old at which point he was transferred to Csm-Lps Bistrița, where he was a part of Olympic Center which was designed to train the boys national team.
+He started playing Table Tennis in Târgu-Mureș, until he was 14 years old, at which point he was transferred to Csm-Lps Bistrița, where he was a part of Olympic Center which was designed to train the boys national team.
 He became singles champion of Romania in 2012.

 Szőcs has a younger sister, Bernadette, who is also a national Romanian table tennis player.
-They are of Hungarian descent.